 road.
 The half-tracks kept throwing their

-assigned to each battalion had to re-track them in
+to each battalion had to re-track them in dangerous

 The next day, a composite tank

-protect the East Coast Road north of Hermosa open
+the East Coast Road north of Hermosa open and to

-and to stop Japanese tanks attempting to use it to
+stop Japanese tanks attempting to use it to overrun

 the next defensive line that was forming.
 While in

-While in this position, the tanks were under
+this position, the tanks were under constant enemy

-was going to be blow, all the tanks were ordered
+going to be blow, all the tanks were ordered out of

 company.
 This could have resulted in a

-the East Coast Road.
-It had almost been one
+East Coast Road.
+It had almost been one month

 since the tank crews had a rest and the tanks had